Be A Junior Ranger

 Be a Junior Ranger

-To become a Junior Ranger and earn a Longfellow House - Washington's Headquarters National Historic Site Junior Ranger badge, you need to do four things:
+There are two fun ways to become a Junior Ranger at Longfellow House - Washington's Headquarters National Historic Site.

 Be a WebRanger